I love this blog: Overheard in New York.

 …but that’s ai’ight, I’m a do me.”
 So I called her, I was like,

 “What you doin’ you?
 Matta fact, did you do you already?
 You gon’ go out and fuck somebody else because I couldn’t pick up my phone?”.
 And she was like, “Nah, nooo, I didn’t mean it, I was just mad.
 And then you got that other bitch.”
-I said, “I’m not concerned about that bitch, I’m concerned about this bitch.”
+I said, “I’m not concerned about that bitch, I’m concerned about this bitch.”–A train

 The stereotyping is fun, if your a New Yorker.
 It would be kind of racist if you didn’t understand how many marvalous kinds inhabit the city.